Webhooks

 }

-To replace the default Umbraco webhook with your custom implementation:
+The code below shows an example that replaces the default Umbraco webhook with a custom implementation:

 public class MyComposer : IComposer